omise/omise-flask-example/README.md

 ![Payment Pop Up](https://cdn.omise.co/assets/screenshots/omise-flask-example/payment-pop-up.gif)

-Once the user clicks on the button "Pay with Omise", the form sends a `POST` request to our local `/charge` endpoint providing the parameter `omiseToken`.
+Once the user clicks on the button "Pay with Omise", the form sends a `POST` request to our local `/charge` endpoint providing one of the parameters `omiseToken` (for credit cards) or `omiseSource` (for everything else).

 ### Getting Ready to Charge

-**We use the token to issue the charge rather than the actual credit card details.**
+**This part is important: We use the token to issue the charge rather than the actual credit card details.**
 **Never have credit card details stored on or pass through your server.**

 Using Omise, we avoid the risk of having to [collect card information](https://www.omise.co/collecting-card-information) directly.
 We can retrieve token in Flask by calling `request.form.get("omiseToken")`.
-So, for our `/charge` endpoint, we do the following:
+So, for our `/charge` endpoint, we do to at least the following:

 1. Get the cart information (to determine the price)
-1. Get the `omiseToken` we need to actually issue the charge
+1. Get the `omiseToken` or `omiseSource` we need to actually issue the charge
 1. Configure the `omise` object which issues the charge
 1. Create an `order_id`

+> The below example additionally collects `email` and `customer` to enable customer payment flows.
+> See the full implementation for more detail.

 We configure the `omise` object by providing the `OMISE_SECRET_KEY` and `OMISE_API_VERSION` we provided at the initial configuration of the app.
 While the API version is not strictly necessary, it is good practice to set this explicitly to ensure consistency of behavior in the future (see our guidelines for [API versioning](https://www.omise.co/api-versioning)).